segmentio/segment-docs/src/connections/destinations/catalog/amplitude/index.md

 perform, you can gain a better understanding to drive retention, engagement, and conversion.

-Our Amplitude destination code is open sourced on Github.
+Our Amplitude destination code is open sourced on GitHub.
 Feel free to check it
 out:
 [iOS](https://github.com/segment-integrations/analytics-ios-integration-amplitude),
 [Android](https://github.com/segment-integrations/analytics-android-integration-amplitude) and